BenedettoSimone/KetoCare/README.md

    The image name is used to retrieve the patient image contained in the S3 "patientsimages" bucket.

 2. obtain the average of a given patient on a given date;
-3. obtain the measurements of a specific patient on a specific date.
+3. obtain the measurements of a specific patient on a specific date;
+4. save a new patient.

 ## Architecture
 <p align="center"><img src="./images/architecture.jpg"/></p>